 If your orthodontic elastics are to do their job of shifting your bite, you’ll need to make certain that they’re in the proper positions.
-Before you leave the Reddick Orthodontics office, Dr. Reddick will explain how to attach and wear your elastics.
+Before you leave the Melbourne Orthodontics office, Dr. Reddick will explain how to attach and wear your elastics.
 You’ll also get a card that shows you how to connect the orthodontic elastics.
 Be sure that you refer to this card consistently until you’re positive that the elastics are in the correct places.
 Some people choose to take a selfie with their elastics in to remind them of their proper positions, should they forget.

 If you position your orthodontic elastics in the wrong way, it can actually pull your teeth in the wrong direction, making matters even worse.
 You’ll typically have quick check-ups with Dr. Reddick about every 6 weeks.
 During these visits, Dr. Reddick can make any necessary adjustments and can evaluate how the orthodontic elastics are working for you.